datalorax/esvis/cran-comments.md

 ## Release Summary

-This is the release of esvis, version 0.2.1, an R package for visualizing and estimating effect sizes.
+This is the release of esvis, version 0.3.0, an R package for visualizing and estimating effect sizes.
 This release should fix the failing tests for the version currently on CRAN.
+This is a major revision of the package that moves the plotting from base R to ggplot2.

 ## Test environments
 * Local OS X install, R 3.6.0